 - Heavy bleeding and cramping that is so bad, you dread your period or have to miss work or school

 - Hormone imbalance (this can happen when you first get your period or before menopause)

 - Using contraception like the copper IUD

 - Problems related to pregnancy, such as miscarriage or ectopic pregnancy (in the fallopian tubes).

 A hormone imbalance, which can lead to a period without an egg being released (ovulation), is the most common cause of menorrhagia.
 Ovulation causes the production of progesterone – the hormone most responsible for controlling periods.
 Without ovulation, there isn’t enough progesterone to control bleeding and this can result in heavy bleeding.
 This is most common in teenage girls who have recently started getting their period, and women who are close to menopause.

 If you leave these symptoms without seeing a doctor, menorrhagia may lead to anaemia, leaving you feeling tired.

 Amenorrhea is having no period.
-A woman is considered to have amenorrhea if she misses six periods in a row or if she has not had her first period by the age of 15.
+You are considered to have amenorrhea if you've missed six periods in a row or if you've not had your first period by the age of 15.